The Best DLC for Cities: Skylines

 As I write this, Industries hasn’t been out long enough to fully evaluate it in context.
 I think it will either be one of the must-have expansions, or sit alongside Green Cities as a pack that greatly expands on a certain style of play.

 The new industrial areas are vast, with some of the biggest buildings in the game.
 There is the potential to build gigantic industrial skylines that dominate the whole region.
 It’s not just visual, either.
 The supply chain information and control that’s added in Industries is a complete overhaul for the game.
+It is well thought through, and builds on Parklife’s successful zoning and upgrading systems.
+It also builds on the game’s most challenging aspect - traffic management - by making you plan to deliver goods regularly and quickly.

 Until now, industrial-focused cities suffered from a lack of depth and control of the supply chain system.
 Industries completely overhauls all of that, giving a satisfying experience of planning, designing and experimenting.